 In addition, if the improvements required by the MEES Regulations are not carried out for a property owner this could also potentially result in a lower property value as a potential purchaser may factor in the cost of carrying out the improvements if intending to let the property in future, or in lower rent as a potential tenant may take into account the lower energy rating compared to other properties being let in the area.

 The MEES Regulations now in effect will have a significant impact on transactions involving leases, particularly for Landlords either granting a new lease or renewing a previous lease, as well as purchasers of a property that is or will be subject to a lease.
 It is therefore important for a purchaser to incorporate inquiries on compliance with the MEES Regulations when carrying out due diligence on a property.

 Once a Landlord has ascertained that the MEES Regulations apply and the energy rating for the property is below "E", the Landlord should firstly decide whether to apply for an exemption or carry out the relevant improvements.
 If the latter, the cost of carrying out the works would usually be borne by the Landlord given the nature of the works being considered a capital improvement rather than a repair to the property.
 If a new lease is being granted, it may be possible for provisions to be incorporated in the lease requiring the Tenant to pay for the cost of the improvements although ultimately this will be a matter of negotiation between the parties.

-If you are looking for any more information with regards to our services view our Commercial Property section.
-You can also contact Mohassan Mehmood in our Commercial Property department via email or phone on 0333 207 1161.
+For more information contact Mohassan Mehmood in our Commercial Property department via email or phone on 0333 207 1161.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.